zachpmanson/notes/notes/Projects/Ochrs/Ochrs 2.0.md

 The code itself is similar to [[ironprof]], a simple static site generator script I wrote for my [personal site](https://zachmanson.com) that recursively builds jinja templates and converts Markdown into blogposts.

 Ochrs 2.0 uses Python-Markdown for all parsing, and introduces a few [[Ochrs Syntax|custom syntax]] behaviours on top of this.
-The [[stylesheet]] shows how all common elements look.
+The [[Stylesheet]] shows how all common elements look.